kiplangat01/-Akan-Name/README.md

-# Isurance page project
+# Akan names project

 ##### Kiplangat Meshack

-### It is a description of my 2nd project at moringa school (insurance web).
+### It is a description of a web aplication project which defines a ghanian name for a user acording to the day he/she was born (Akan Names).

 ## Table of Content